kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 PreferLocal policy, it was dropped later on.
-This meant that now TopologyAwareRouting in conjunction with InternalTrafficPolicy didn’t exactly allow users to express a much desired use case from topologyKeys which is "prefer node-local, failover to same zone, then route anywhere"
+This meant that now TopologyAwareRouting in conjunction with InternalTrafficPolicy didn’t exactly allow users to express a much desired use case from topologyKeys which is "prefer node-local, failover to same zone, then route anywhere" While this specific behavior is a non-goal for the initial implementation of the `routingPreference` field, the design allows for the potential introduction of such a preference in future refinements.

 ## Goals